 Her first stop was the bottle of Tylenol 3 she kept in the cupboard next to the fridge.
 The milk was a little iffy, but she didn’t want to wait until she’d heated a tin of soup to take the medication.
 It would blunt the edge and getting off her feet plus a good night’s sleep would do the rest.
 The rock-slab of a chair at the tiny dinette table gave her immediate relief and for a moment she closed her eyes and willed the pain to subside.
 She’d had years on the gymnastics circuit to learn how to play hurt.
 Ten years after her last competition she was still playing hurt.

-When the pain had faded from a hot red to a tolerable orange on her personal meter, she wrestled her way out of her boots and carried them to the closet alcove.
-Her Irish lass rehearsal costume of a tartan sweater and plain black skirt fell onto the laundry pile alongside last night’s attire.
+When the pain had faded from a hot red to a tolerable yellow on her personal meter, she eased the wig off with the help of a cotton swab and baby oil, and set it carefully on its pedestal.
+The windy day meant she had new snarls to brush out later.
+Feeling better by the minute, she wrestled her way out of her boots and carried them to the closet alcove.
+Her Irish lass attire fell onto the laundry pile alongside last night’s perfect costume.

-A ubiquitous button-up white shirt, black slacks, and carrying a tray—presto!
+A wig of short black hair, a ubiquitous button-up white shirt, black slacks and apron, and carrying a tray—presto!
 She had become part of the wallpaper in a busy restaurant.
 Entering the kitchen unchallenged was a simple matter of confidence.
 In a hotel the kitchen linked to everywhere and security was limited.
 Nobody noticed room service waiters.
-Tray lifted to block her face from the security camera, a quick knock, a tap with a housekeeper’s key… So easy.
+Tray lifted to block her face from the security camera, a quick knock, a few moments with her treasured Sissone pressed against the electronic lock and she’d been in the room.
+The object of her desire hadn’t even been in the hotel safe, just tucked in a jewelry case with other far more precious items.
+The case had been in the top dresser drawer, right on top.

 Happy to relax into warm yoga pants and her faded red Arsenal sweatshirt, she filled a saucepan with tinned mushroom soup and put it on the larger of the stove top burners.
 It would take a while before it reached tepid, let alone truly hot.
 Even though their ubiquity was a Yankee mystery, she was happy to spot a packet of oyster crackers in the jumble on the table.
 They would hold her over while she took off her makeup.

-Feeling much lighter and aware that the codeine was moving the pain from orange to yellow, Diana plucked a sepia-toned photograph from its anchor point in the corner of the mirror.
+Feeling much lighter and aware that the codeine was moving the pain from yellow to green, Diana plucked a sepia-toned photograph from its anchor point in the corner of the mirror.
 She studied the high forehead and long plaits of black hair that framed the woman’s somber face.
-At the neck of what was probably a deerskin ceremonial dress was a small charm of beads and feathers.
-The faded coloration of the very old photograph turned the beads a dusty brown and the feathers into wisps of black.
+At the neck of what was probably a deerskin ceremonial dress was a small brooch of ordinary stones and turquoise beads strung and twisted to clasp a small dark feather.
+The faded coloration of the very old photograph turned the beads a uniform dusty brown.

-She allowed herself a grin as she fished out the small photo album she kept in her half-unpacked overnight bag.
-Flipping it open to the ribbon she used as a bookmark, she slid the photo into its original place.
-She ran her finger over the woman’s face and used the mirror’s lighting to study the charm at her neck one last time.
-It might have been sacred or merely ornamental.
-A gift from a suitor, or something she had made for herself.
+She allowed herself a grin as she fished out the photo album she kept in the smallest of her half-unpacked suitcases.
+Flipping it open to the ribbon she used as a bookmark, she slid the photo into its original sleeve and used the mirror’s lighting to study the brooch one last time.
+It might have been an indication of rank or merely ornamental.
+It could have been a gift from a suitor who showed devotion by supplying fresh feathers, or a fetish the native woman had made for herself.

-Diana now knew the beads were clay red and the feathers were scarlet, from a macaw.
+Diana now knew the beads were clay red stone and beautifully variegated turquoise.
 The combination had looked beautiful in the palm of her gloved hand.

 She sipped her soup from a chipped mug while ensconced in the apartment’s only other chair.
 At least the recliner worked, and the floor lamp next to it put good light on her treasured photographs.
 Turning the pages was a happy journey of past successes and future endeavors.
 Obsidian earrings, a carved leather choker, a delicate glazed black and white bowl.
 A tribal gavel, unpolished diamonds set into a ceremonial goblet—so many pretty things.
 Some of them she’d touched, but for most she was still waiting for that joy.
 After the wedding she’d pick something new.